yakovmeister/typescript-container/README.md

 # Typescript Container (IOC)
-> An attempt to bring illuminate/container familiarity into typescript.
+> Laravel's famous illuminate/container ported to typescript

 [![Build Status][travis-image]][travis-url]
 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-This is a small attempt to bring/port Laravel's IoC container ([illuminate/container](https://github.com/illuminate/container)) to typescript with the help of decorators.
+This is a small attempt to bring Laravel's IoC container ([illuminate/container](https://github.com/illuminate/container)) to typescript with the help of decorators.
+**NOTE:** this module is not compatible with ES (Babel) alone, the reason for that, ES doesn't support parameter decorator.

 ## Installation